Frederick Wentworth (Persuasion): Literary significance

-Captain Frederick Wentworth is the prototype of the 'new gentleman.'
-Maintaining the good manners, consideration, and sensitivity of the older type, Wentworth adds the qualities of gallantry, independence, and bravery that come with being a well-respected Naval officer.
-He has made his own fortune through hard work and good sense, in direct contrast to Sir Walter who has only wasted the money that came to him through his title.
-Without land or high birth, Captain Wentworth is not the traditional match for a woman of Anne Elliot's position.
-But in true Austenian fashion, his fine personal qualities are enough to surmount the divide which separates his social position from that of Anne.
+Captain Frederick Wentworth has been described as an example of the “new gentleman,” combining traditional qualities such as good manners and sensitivity with the independence and professionalism associated with a naval officer.
+Unlike Sir Walter, who inherited and squandered his wealth, Wentworth earned his fortune through his naval career.
+Although his social standing did not traditionally match that of Anne Elliot, the novel presents his personal qualities as sufficient to overcome class differences.

 In the novel, Captain Wentworth's character develops, eventually overcoming his resentment at being once refused, in order to make another ardent overture to his chosen bride.
 This development is sign of a promising future for their relationship.
 Like Admiral Croft, who allows his wife to drive the carriage alongside him and to help him steer, Captain Wentworth will defer to Anne throughout their marriage.
 Austen envisions this kind of equal partnership as the ideal marriage, within the limits of 18th century social customs.

 Margaret Wilson sees Wentworth as combining the dynamic character of Austen's earlier diversionary men and the steadfast qualities needed in a husband.

 The love letter written by Captain Wentworth is notable: